-In all complaints of alleged Sexual Misconduct, the University may take prompt action to prevent continuing or future acts of Sexual Misconduct.
+In all complaints of alleged Sexual Misconduct, Relationship Violence, and/or Stalking, the University may take prompt action to prevent continuing or future acts of Sexual Misconduct, Relationship Violence, Stalking, and/or Retaliation in any form against the Complainant or any person that participates in the complaint investigation, such as witnesses.
 Such action may include Interim Suspension of the Respondent as outlined in Chapter 10, Section III of this Code.
+The University may also take immediate steps to protect a Complainant pending the outcome of an investigation, including reasonable academic, University housing, transportation, University employment and other accommodations as appropriate.

-Section V. Conduct Procedures
+Section VI.
+Conduct Procedures